Recover Compensation from a Construction Accident

 Hiring a Construction Accident Attorney

 The initial consultation is FREE of charge.
 We work on a contingency fee basis.
-Meaning, if we agree to handle your case, there are no legal fees unless we are successful in getting you money.
+Meaning, if we agree to handle your construction injury case, there are no legal fees unless we are successful in getting you money.

 Some lawsuits need be filed before an impending expiration date, known as the Statute of Limitations.
 Therefore, call or contact us right away to ensure that you do not waive your rights to money damages or other benefits.